Mantua Township, Ohio

-Mantua Township (/ˈmænəweɪ/ MAN-ə-way) is one of the eighteen townships of Portage County, Ohio, United States.
+Mantua Township (/ˈmæn.ə.weɪ/, MAN-ə-way) is one of the eighteen townships of Portage County, Ohio, United States.
 The 2020 census found 4,576 people in the township.

 Name and history

 Mantua Township was named in commemoration of Mantua, Italy, which in 1796 was besieged by Napoleon, during the Napoleonic Wars.

 It is the only Mantua Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.